gmermoud/gmermoud/README.md

 👋 Hello, I am Greg.
-I am a Professor of Computer Science at [HES-SO Valais](https://www.hevs.ch) and Director of the [Scientific & Industrial Machine Learning Laboratory (SIMLab)](https://github.com/hybrid-ai-lab).
+I am a Professor of Computer Science at [HES-SO Valais](https://www.hevs.ch) and Director of the [Science & Industry Machine Learning Laboratory (SIMLab)](https://github.com/hybrid-ai-lab).
 My focus is on robust machine learning and the intersection of AI and simulation.

 I have the privilege to work at the intersection of academia and industry with a mission to bring robust and reliable AI/ML solutions to the real world, with a focus on increasing resilience and tackling complexity of systems and environments.